 D. Phil.
 (Doctorate), University of Oxford, 2002

 Dr. Raines received his doctorate in mathematics from Oxford University where he was a member of St. Edmund's Hall.
-He travels extensively to work with collaborators in the UK, Italy, and Croatia.
+He travels extensively to work with collaborators in the UK, Italy, Croatia, and New Zealand.
 He was born and raised in Texas.
-He is married with two children, and loves to cook and play games of all sorts.
+He is married with three children and loves to go camping and to go running.

 Academic Interests and Research: